CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.3 VPN.md

 #### NET.3.3.A6 Perform a VPN requirement analysis

-A requirements analysis SHOULD be carried out in order to be able to determine the application scenarios for the respective VPN and derive therefrom requirements for the required hardware and software components.
+A requirements analysis SHOULD be carried out in order to determine the application scenarios for the respective VPN and to be able to derive therefrom requirements for the required hardware and software components.
 In the requirements analysis the following points SHOULD be considered:

 * Business processes,
 * Access paths,